microsoft/K2Bridge/docs/installation.md

 1. Deploy

-    * Recommended - create a kubernetis namespace.
+    * Recommended - create a kubernetes namespace.
          This namespace is later passed to `helm install` via the `-n` switch.

       ```sh